Yuminous/Godot-Shorts/README.md

 # Godot Short Projects
 ### Overview
-Demo Godot projects, examples, or other shorts that may perhaps be of use to someone.
+Demo Godot projects, examples, or other shorts usually from QA that may perhaps be of use to someone.

 ### Projects
 #### Version 3.3